Yohan460/Automatic-Secure-Token-Granting-Workflow/README.md

 	jamf policy -event recreateManagementAccount fi
 ```
 There are documented cases I have found where the management account password I had defined can be used to grant a secure token to the admin account, but utilizing that same password to removing the token from the management account will not function.
-This leaves the only option of removing the account to be deleting the management account and recreating it.
+This leaves the only option of removing the SecureToken to be deleting the management account and recreating it.
 I will put the policy to update the management account in the remaining thoughts section of this readme.

 Also why is there not an `!` in front of the `sysadminctl` command in the if statement below?